 A successful wildlife program on your land starts with determining the quality of your soils and how they can support or hinder plant development; yet, most landowners refuse to go to the trouble!
 Soil sampling is easy and having these samples analyzed is relatively inexpensive, costing no more than $25 for a complete analysis.
 But, how do you collect the samples, what do you do with them, and who do you send them to?
 Let’s take these one at a time.

-The idea is to obtain a scientifically accurate assessment of the fertility of your property.
+The idea is to obtain a scientifically accurate assessment of the fertility of your property so that you can plan a fertilization process for your feed orchard.
 However, a single property is made up of perhaps dozens of soil types, some of which are suitable for planting food plots or establishing deer orchards.
 So, we start with an assessment of your property.
 It is a tried and true fact that the tops of hills are not a good place to plant things other than forest trees or plains grasses.
 As you move from the top of a hill, down the slope and into the bottom, the finer soil particles tend to increase, along with fertility.
 YET, as you get to the lower topographic areas, they may be frequently inundated, and actually are not well-suited for planting crops.
 Somewhere along the mid-slopes you may find places suited for planting, but slope has to be relatively flat.
 Often, as you go down a hill, you encounter terraces that are perfect for planting.
 Of course, many properties do not have radically steep topography, making more places suitable for crops.

 As you will read in subsequent articles, you should plant about 3% of your land to food plots, and have at least one deer orchard per 80 acres.
 If you do not have that much land, one deer orchard will do, and you can plant food plots amounting to about 2.5 acres.
 We like to break this acreage up into two or three plots.
 You should locate your plots in areas with the following traits: